avdstaaij/gdpc/docs/source/overview/building-shapes.md

    [Overview - The transformation system](#the-transformation-system).)

-Some functions from the `geometry` module are even more efficient, because they transform only the shape's key points rather than all points.
+Some functions from the `geometry` module are even more efficient, because they transform only the shape's "key points" rather than all points.
 This is also explained in
 [Overview - The transformation system](#the-transformation-system).
 ```